enkidulan/presentations/source/2019-02-IoC-and-DI/index.rst

 Background story
 ================

-Or how Inversion of Control become to be.
+Or how Inversion of Control came to be.

 .. rst-class:: build

-    * imagen that it is 198x
+    * imagine that it is the 80s
-    * it's golden time Moore's law
+    * it's golden time of Moore's law
     * complexity of programs is growing exponentially
+    * Windows 1.0 is released
     * Balmer peak is invented
     * Inversion of control principle appears